lashleykeith/CoinProject/README.md

 1. Go to `https://go.dev/doc/install` and click Mac under step 2.
 Then on step 1 click Download Go for Mac or you necessary operating system.

+# Check the system
+- Now make sure you have the appropiate requirements run `docker --version`
+- You should see this version `Docker version 20.10.20` or higher
+- Run `npm -v`
+- You will get this version  `Node version 16.13.2`

 # Run the application

 ## First start the backend